Welcome To Hike Kamloops!

 Peter Dalley – Contributor, Editor, Map Manager

 Hello!
-Thanks for checking out Hike Kamloops!
-I kind of got sucked into this project, but that’s absolutely not a bad thing!
-Hiking is one of the main reasons Jordan and I keep each other around!
+Thanks for checking out Hike Kamloops.
+I kind of got sucked into this project, but that’s absolutely not a bad thing.
+Hiking is one of the main reasons Jordan and I keep each other around.
 I love hiking and snowshoeing, and now I get to carry a camera around my neck while I do it!
 I’m told I make a good tri-pod (“Here Peter, hold it like this and point it over here.”) and am slowly learning how to take a proper picture.
-When I’m not playing outside, I teach economics and statistics at TRU.
+When I’m not playing outside, I teach economics and statistics at Thompson Rivers University.

 Located at the confluence of the South and North Thompson rivers in BC’s semi-arid grasslands, Kamloops is a hotbed of outdoor activities.